jmickle66666666/DoomUnity/README.md

 For Midi, you must have a soundfont file in the root directory, and merge in a wad with MIDI files.
 The IWADS use MUS files and those are not supported yet.

+To build the engine wad: you need to have python 3 and omgifol `pip install omgifol` you will want to change the path to the root directory of the project or build. then just run `python3 build_wad.py` to generate the engine wad.

 And various other stuff.
 It's probably still gonna be a bit messy while I'm developing it!

 # when?